pingcap/docs-cn/v3.1/reference/best-practices/haproxy.md

    group       haproxy                     # Same with the GID parameter.
 A dedicated user group is recommended. nbproc      40                          # The number of processes created when going daemon.
 When starting multiple processes to forward requests, make sure the value is large enough so that HAProxy does not block processes. daemon                                  # Makes the process fork into background.
 It is equivalent to the command line "-D" argument.
-It can be disabled by the command line "-db" argument. stats socket /var/lib/haproxy/stats     # The directory where statistics outputs are saved.
+It can be disabled by the command line "-db" argument. stats socket /var/lib/haproxy/stats     # The directory where statistics output is saved.

 defaults                                   # Default configuration. log global                              # Inherits the settings of the global configuration.